 Successful completion of this major demands a high degree of commitment on the student's part.
 In some instances, this may require an extra semester.
+However, if the double major is started in a student's freshman year, requirements this may require an extra semester.
 However, if the double major is started in a student's freshman year, requirements for both degrees can be completed in four years.
 All education majors are required to have an overall GPA of 3.0 in both majors before being placed in Student Teaching and before graduation.
-In addition, all education majors are required to take the PRAXIS Core Academic Skills for Educators test & the PRAXIS Il Content Tests.
+In addition, all education majors are required to take the PRAXIS Core Academic Skills for Educators test & the PRAXIS II Content Tests.
 All students are required to take the PRAXIS Core Academic Skills for Educators test before the end of their sophomore year or 60 credits.
 All students are required to take the PRAXIS II Content Tests in the spring of their junior year before their completion of 90 credits.
 Both PRAXIS tests are to be passed with results received by the Director of Education Teacher Licensure prior to placement in Student Teaching.
 Other licensure requirements, such as the licensure portfolio, are articulated in the Education Teacher Licensure Student Handbook.
 Education Teacher Licensure has a reciprocity agreement with 50 states of the United States.
-This allows you to teach in other states with your Vermont Teacher License up to two years.
+This allows you to teach in other states with your Vermont Teacher Licensu up to two years.
+More information on our reciprocity agreement can be found in the Education Teacher Licensure Student two years.
 More information on our reciprocity agreement can be found in the Education Teacher Licensure Student Handbook.
 Students are encouraged to do a semester of study abroad.
 Opportunities are also available to do service learning education projects abroad and in inner city schools.